25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 ## Elastic Beanstalk CLI

-- We can install an additional CLI called the “EB cli” which makes working with Beanstalk from the CLI easier
+- We can install an additional CLI called the "EB cli" which makes working with Beanstalk from the CLI easier
 - Basic commands are:
   - `eb init`: Configure your project directory and the EB CLI
   - `eb create`: Create your first env